 MRC units are community-based and function as a way to locally organize and utilize volunteers-healthcare professionals and others-who want to contribute their skills and expertise to the community.
 MRC units are intended to support, assist and supplement the resources of the existing public health, medical and emergency response systems.
 During emergencies, MRC volunteers may provide an important "surge" capability to area hospitals and public health departments.
 They can also augment medical and support staff shortages at local medical or emergency facilities.
 The number of MRC units nationwide has increased significantly since the program's beginnings, from 48 in 2002 to over 800 today.

-If you have additional questions, please feel free to contact Emily Nickel, the State of Kansas MRC Coordinator, by e-mail at email@example.com or by phone at 785-296-5201.
+If you have additional questions, please feel free to contact Emily Farley, the State of Kansas MRC Coordinator, by e-mail at firstname.lastname@example.org or by phone at 785-296-5201.